3 FAH-1 H-2000

 (2) When appropriate, ADAP may recommend high-quality treatment programs in the community.
 Participation in substance abuse treatment is voluntary, as is participation in a specific program recommended by ADAP.
 If the individual chooses not to participate in a recommended program, elements of the alternative program will be evaluated for adequacy and appropriateness.
 If the course of treatment is not considered adequate, then ADAP may communicate these findings to Human Resources’ (HR) staff as appropriate and consistent with the employee’s written consent.

-(3) In the event the employee is not satisfied with the program of treatment or rehabilitation, the employee may seek review of the ADAP referral by notifying the Deputy Medical Director for Mental Health Programs or his or her designee prior to completion of the program.
+(3) In the event the employee is not satisfied with the program of treatment or rehabilitation, the employee may seek review of the ADAP referral by notifying the Deputy Medical Director for Mental Health Programs or designee prior to completion of the program.
 Decisions made by the Deputy Medical Director or designee are final and are not subject to further administrative review.

 (4) Regardless of the treatment program chosen, the employee remains responsible for successful completion of the treatment, and assertions that the Mental Health Program staff failed to consider certain factors in making a referral will not constitute either an excuse for continuing to use illegal drugs or a defense to disciplinary action if the employee does not complete treatment.
 Failure to follow a recommended ADAP treatment may result in separation from Federal service.